flowhub/docs.flowhub.io/_posts/2014-01-30-getting-started-imgflo.md

 ---
 layout: documentation
+navtitle: imgflo
-title: Getting started (imgflo)
+title: Getting started with imgflo
 categories:
- - documentation
+ - getting-started
 ---
 This guide assumes that you know the basic operation of the Flowhub app.
 So if you haven't done so, it is a good idea to start with the